-6.3 Effect of Instruction Window Size on Runahead Processors
+5.3.
+Effect of Instruction Window Size on Runahead Processors

-Runahead execution effectively enlarges the instruction window size of an out-of-order processor by capturing the prefetching benefits of a larger instruction window [18].
+Runahead execution effectively enlarges the instruction window size of an out-of-order processor by capturing the prefetching benefits of a larger instruction window [17].
 Since the number of instructions executed during runahead execution is not limited by the size of the instruction window, we would expect that the error in IPC would not change significantly if wrong-path references are not modeled on runahead processors with larger instruction windows.
-To test this hypothesis, we evaluate the performance impact of not modeling wrong-path memory references on runahead processors with three different instruction window sizes.
-Fig. 23 shows the error in IPC estimates for runahead processors with three different instruction window sizes, when wrong-path memory references are not modeled.
+To test this hypothesis we evaluate the performance impact of not modeling wrong-path memory references on runahead processors with three different instruction window sizes.
+Figure 22 shows the error in IPC estimates for runahead processors with three different instruction window sizes, when wrong-path memory references are not modeled.
 As anticipated, error in IPC does not change significantly with increased window size.
-Hence, unlike the results presented for a traditional processor in Section 4.1, the instruction window size of a runahead execution processor does not significantly affect the performance impact of wrong-path memory references.
+Hence, unlike the results presented for a traditional processor in Section 3.1, the instruction window size of a runahead execution processor does not significantly affect the performance impact of wrong-path memory references.

-6.4 Effect of Hardware Prefetching on Runahead Processors
+5.4.
+Effect of Hardware Prefetching on Runahead Processors

-We also evaluate the performance impact of wrong-path memory references on a runahead execution processor that employs an aggressive stream prefetcher, which is described in Section 4.2.
-Fig. 24 shows the IPC improvement obtained by adding runahead execution to the baseline processor with a stream prefetcher when wrong-path references are correctly modeled (left bars) and when they are not modeled (right bars).
-Similarly to the observation made for the processor without a stream prefetcher (Fig. 19), IPC improvement provided by runahead execution is significantly higher if wrong-path references are correctly modeled.
+We also evaluate the performance impact of wrong-path memory references on runahead execution processors that employ an aggressive stream prefetcher, which is described in Section 3.2.
+Figure 23 shows the IPC improvement obtained by adding runahead execution to the baseline processor with a stream prefetcher when wrong-path references are correctly modeled (left bars) and when they are not modeled (right bars).
+Similar to the observation made for the processor without a stream prefetcher (Figure 18), IPC improvement provided by runahead execution is significantly higher if wrong-path references are correctly modeled.
 Hence, it is very important to model wrong-path memory references to get an accurate estimate of the performance improvement due to runahead execution on both processors that employ stream prefetching and processors that do not.